kieferlam/DesktopMessenger-Facebook-/README.md

 * Accounts with 2-factor authentication will not be able to log in.
   Please disable 2FA, log in with DesktopMessenger, then re-enable 2FA if you wish to do so.
   You will stay logged in if you do not log out of DesktopMessenger.
+* Placing the application in a location where the user has no read/write permissions (e.g. Program Files) will cause the application to crash (i.e. stop working and display an error message).
+This can be fixed by running the application with elevated control (i.e. Run as Admin) or simply placing the application folder in a location where the user has read/write permissions (e.g. Documents).

 ## Install Without Install Package
 If you want to use this application without using the ZIP file, follow: